François Nicolas Fagel: War of the Spanish Succession

 Promoted to lieutenant general shortly afterwards, he helped to save Nijmegen in 1702 under the Earl of Athlone.
-The same year he led the English storming of the covered road of Venlo, supported by Lottum's Prussian Troops which would later result in the capitulalion of Venlo.
+The same year he led the English storming of the covertway of Venlo, supported by Lottum's Prussian Troops which would later result in the capitulation of Venlo.
 At the storming of Liège, it was the Dutch, English and Prussian battalions, under Fagel and Somerfield, who decided the battle in favour of the Allies.
 At the Siege of Bonn under the leadership of Menno van Coehoorn, Fagel was one of the sub-commanders, with Obdam, Dedem and Pallandt.
-In the Battle of Ekeren, that same year, Fagel was wounded twice.
+In the Battle of Ekeren, that same year, Fagel distinguished himself and was wounded twice.

 In 1704 and 1705 he commanded the Dutch and English troops in Portugal as field marshal together with the Earl of Galway.
 They captured Valencia de Alcántara in May, soon followed by the capture of Albuquerque.
 Lack of support and co-operation, inexperienced troops, badly trained cavalry, opposition from the local population and pro-French Spanish statesmen forced him to abandon the Siege of Badajoz; regretting this, he asked to be recalled, but for the time being remained in Iberia.
 However, when in his opinion the leadership of the military operations became worse and worse, he left for the Dutch Republic in November 1705, after being elevated to grande by the king of Portugal.

 In 1706 he took part in the Battle of Ramillies and helped to capture Ostend under Hendrik van Nassau-Ouwerkerk.
-The also took part in the Battle of Wijnendale in 1708 and the Battle of Malplaquet in 1709.
-During the Battle of Malplaquet he, together with the Prince of Orange, led the infamous Dutch assault which caused enormous casualties among them.
-He played an important role during the Siege of Tournai the same year and the Siege of Béthune a year later in collaboration with Prussian general Schulenburg, of whom Fagel was very fond.
+The next two years he commanded the Allied troops in Flanders.
+In 1709 he fought at the Battle of Malplaquet.
+During that battle he, together with the Prince of Orange, led the infamous Dutch assault which caused enormous casualties among them.
+He played an important role during the Siege of Tournai the same year and the Siege of Béthune a year later in collaboration with Prussian general Schulenburg, of whom Fagel was very jealous.
 At the Siege of Bouchain in 1711, Fagel enjoyed supreme command at the express command of the Duke of Marlborough.
-Marlbourogh refused any negotiations, so that Bouchain, which was under the command of de Ravignan, had to surrender on mercy or disfavour and its garrison thus became prisoners of war.
+Marlborough refused any negotiations, so that Bouchain, which was under the command of de Ravignan, had to surrender on mercy or disfavour and its garrison thus became prisoners of war.
 Fagel seems to have thought more leniently about this, but in any case gained great fame by capturing this strong town within 23 days, despite the fact that the French were defending it excellently and a strong army was on its way to relieve it.
 In May 1712, he took up a fortified position along the Scheldt between Neuville and Hordain; after the peace of Utrecht, he was appointed governor of Sluis in 1713.